 - Introduction to data storage - How storage choices shape API contracts, consistency semantics, and integration patterns.

-- Designing Data-Intensive Applications (short summary) - Core theory on replication, partitioning, and consistency behind database architecture decisions.
+- Designing Data-Intensive Applications, 2nd Edition (short summary) - Core theory on replication, partitioning, and consistency behind database architecture decisions.

-- PostgreSQL: history, architecture and differences - Practical OLTP baseline with strong transactional guarantees and mature ecosystem support.
+- PostgreSQL: history, architecture and differences - Practical OLTP baseline with strong transaction semantics and mature ecosystem support.

-- MySQL: history, engines and scaling - Alternative OLTP path with distinct operational and scaling trade-offs.
+- MySQL: history, storage engines, and scaling - Alternative OLTP path with different operational and scaling trade-offs.

-- Replication and sharding - Operational patterns for scale growth: replication strategy, shard key design, and rebalancing.
+- Replication and sharding - Operational patterns for growth: replication strategy, shard-key design, and rebalancing.

 - CAP theorem - Baseline model of availability/consistency trade-offs for distributed databases.